misarb/g29rs/README.md

 - [ ] Writing Test
 - [x] Make it as Lib after testing the full code
 - [ ] Reading reverse mode from buttons in the G29 controller
-- [ ] Make methode to transform the State for Carla user "throttle  [0 -> 1] brake [0 -> 1] brake[0->1]"
+- [x] Make methode to transform the State for Carla user "throttle  [0 -> 1] brake [0 -> 1] brake[0->1]"

 # Contributing
 Contributions are welcome!
 If you have improvements, bug fixes, or new features to propose, please submit a pull request.

 # support

-Only G29 logitech controller Driving wheel and pedals is supported for now, and also the forcce Feddback with the PS3 mode
+Only G29 logitech controller Driving wheel/pedals is supported for now, and also the force Feedback with the PS3 mode

 Support Force feedback